NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ---
 # Installation

+## Files Setup

+1. Follow these [instructions to connect to your Wild Apricot file folder](https://gethelp.wildapricot.com/en/articles/198-uploading-and-downloading-files-using-webdav) or go to the Website -> Files manager.
+2. Unzip the downloaded zip file and upload the folder `WildApricotTextManager`into /Theme/WildApricotTextManager.
+3. If you are setting up a multilingual site:
+  * Add a Content Gadget to your page template in the location you would like the language toggle to appear.
+Set the ID of this gadget to `language_switch`
+  * Create a separate CSV for each language you need in the `translations` folder.

+The configuration and translation files must be saved as a CSV file format in UTF-8 format.

 ## Script Setup

 1. In Admin View of Web Apricot, browse to Settings -&gt; Site -&gt; Global JavaScript.
 More details on inserting JavaScript into Wild Apricot are available in [Wild Apricot Documentation](https://gethelp.wildapricot.com/en/articles/212-inserting-and-modifying-html-or-javascript#javascript).